-- d- e- bilge pump 1 and f- g- bilge pump 2.
-Press to control bilge pumps (see details in the DRAIN SYSTEM section of this manual). - h shower pump (fresh water).
-Press to control shower pump (see details in the FRESH WATER SYSTEM section of this manual). - i- deck lights.
-Press to illuminate deck (if equipped). - j- auxiliary switch.
-Can be used for additional equipment.
+d- e- bilge pump.
+Press to control bilge pump (see details in the DRAIN SYSTEM section of this manual). f- shower pump.
+Press to control shower pump (see details in the FRESH WATER SYSTEM section of this manual).

 Switch for control of anchor windlass (2).
 How to use this switch is described in section ANCHORING of this manual.
 USB and 12V sockets.
 These can be used to power accessories with the correct adapters to charge phones and tablets.